Here Are Some Classic Things to Do in Passau!

 We got a table right up against the edge overlooking the city – and it was honestly fantastic.
 This was also towards the end of our experience in Passau so overall it was a perfect way to sit under the shade, see the city, and have a cold one!

 Address: Oberhaus 1, 94034 Passau, Germany

 If you are visiting Passau, there’s a good chance you will not miss its massive cathedral sitting in what feels like the middle of the Old Town.
 This is St. Stephan’s Cathedral – and it is definitely worth a visit!

 Built back in the mid-1600s – after fire destroyed the one before it – the cathedral was completed in around 1693.
 Today, you can go inside to visit or worship and admire the beautiful frescoes.
 You can see the exterior is also very beautiful with the green domes visible from afar.

 The other big reason people know the Cathedral is because of the pipe organ inside.
 With almost 18,000 pipes, this organ used to be the world’s largest pipe organ!
 Unfortunately, the organ has been surpassed but the organ in St. Stephan’s Cathedral still holds the title of the world’s largest church organ.

 As such a notable place to visit and thing to experience, you can actually attend organ concerts throughout the year.
 We didn’t get to hear one but we really want to the next time we visit!
 You can learn more about the Cathedral on the official website.

-Behind the museum, you will find Domplatz – or Cathedral Square – which is where Passau hosts its Christmas market if you visit in the weeks leading up to Christmas.
+Next to the Cathedral, you will find Domplatz – or Cathedral Square – which is where Passau hosts its Christmas market if you visit in the weeks leading up to Christmas.
 Passau in winter would be super lovely with the water and ice and old town colours.
-You can learn more about the Christmas markets here.
+You can learn more about the Christmas market here.